 College Directors head up the college system and are the primary point of contact for parents and carers.
 Directors provide pastoral support to students from a mentoring perspective and promote peer mentoring throughout the Academy.
-Centrally located in the ‘The Base’ there is always a Director on hand to talk to, advise and mentor students on a range of different issues.
+The Directors of College are located in two offices at the top of the stairs located in ‘The Street’ area, there is always a Director on hand to talk to, advise and mentor students on a range of different issues.

 Directors of College get to know students from transition and follow the journey of each student through their time at the Academy.

 The college system allows the communication about and knowledge of a student, their journey and their achievements to be retained within the college system.

 Other benefits include:

 - Promoting a sense of belonging